-In 2005, 23 out of 25 Member States had in force national laws applicable to on-demand services for a number of AVMSD domains (particularly advertising and protection of minors11) with often diverging requirements12.
+In 2005, 23 out of 25 Member States had in force national laws applicable to on-demand services for a number of AVMSD domains (particularly advertising and protection of minors296) with often diverging requirements297.
 This had potentially negative impacts on the internal market and on business competitiveness.
-The Commission considered that laying down minimum rules for these services at EU level would have provided legal certainty and allowed businesses to benefit from the AVMSD Country Of Origin (COO) principle13.
+The Commission considered that laying down minimum rules for these services at EU level would have provided legal certainty and allowed businesses to benefit from the AVMSD Country Of Origin (COO) principle298.
 According to COO, which already applied to broadcasting services since the regulatory framework was first in force, audiovisual media service providers have to abide only by the rules of the Member State with jurisdiction over them but can operate in all Member States.
-This does not prevent Member State with stricter rules than those laid down by the AVMSD cannot restrict the reception of services from another Member State on the basis of those stricter rules.
+This does not prevent Member States from establishing higher standards at national level.
+However, a receiving Member State with stricter rules than those laid down by the AVMSD cannot restrict the reception of services from another Member State on the basis of those stricter rules.
 Exceptions apply in specific circumstances defined in the AVMSD.